Saturday, May 16th, 2015

 Activities include: bird, butterfly, and wildflower walks; historic tours of Hampton Plantation and Francis Marion National Forest; kayak paddles in the salt marsh and blackwater creeks, paddle boarding, and live wolf, reptile, and raptor programs plus the Back Porch Story Tellers!

-New this year: zip-lining in Francis Marion, edible and native plant demonstrations and a photography workshop at the Sewee Center!
+New this year: Edible and Native plant walks, Archery simulator, nature photography workshop at the Sewee Center!

 For the kids: archery, fishing, salt marsh explorations, nature art, red wolf masks, turtle hats, animal tracks, fish art, and face painting!

 The festival will include music, food, community and wildlife art exhibitions, and an address from our guest speaker, noted field biologist and author Dr. Richard Porcher.